TuriSc/RP2040-DFPlayer/README.md

 # RP2040 DFPlayer

-A small C library to control a DFPlayer mini (or clone) with Raspberry Pi Pico or another RP2040-based microcontroller.
+A small C library to control a DFPlayer mini (or a clone like MP3-TF-16P) with Raspberry Pi Pico or another RP2040-based microcontroller.

 The DFPlayer is an inexpensive audio player capable of playing Mp3 and WAV files at different sampling rates.